weliveindetail/blog/_posts/2023-02-04-ez-clang-pycfg.md

     debugpy.breakpoint()
 ```

 They get enabled by passing the `--rpc-debug-python` flag to ez-clang.
-Additionally we have to forward the debug port to the host with the `-p` parameter for docker:
+Additionally we have to forward the debug port from the docker container to the host with the `-p` parameter:
 ```
 > docker run --rm -p 5678:5678 -it echtzeit/ez-clang:0.0.6 --connect=raspi32@192.168.1.105:10819 --rpc-debug-python
 Welcome to ez-clang, your friendly remote C++ REPL.
 Type `.q` to exit.